-Born in Detroit, MI, I have always seen a mesmerizing value in the sights many people turn away from.
-At a young age, my great grandfather taught me how to use a film camera and from then on, I was hooked.
+Born in Detroit, MI, I have always seen value in the sights many people turn away from.
+At a young age, my great grandfather taught me how to use a film camera.
 In pursuit of a BFA focused in Photography, I relocated to attend the School of the Art Institute of Chicago, from which I graduated with honors.
-After experiencing the life-changing Athabasca bear hunt, I moved to Phoenix, Arizona in order to submerge myself in nature, documenting it all along the way, and have never looked back.

-My art revolves around the idea of time--losing it, trapping it, making it.
-I create photos for a reason that I'm sure many people create photos for: because I know that nothing lasts forever, but sometimes I wish it would.
+My art revolves around the idea of time-losing it, trapping it, making it, and anticipating its end.
+I create photos because I know nothing lasts forever, but sometimes I wish it would.
 Specifically, my grandparents.
 I know that my time with them is/has been limited and I struggle to grasp and glean everything that I wish I could from them while I still can.
 I create images of my time with them, trying to figure out how to cope once they're gone.
 What I create is a record of what is here, as it slips through my fingers.